What Is A Good Mortgage Rate And How Do You Get The Best One?

 You can buy your rate down by prepaying interest at closing.
-This prepaid interest is called mortgage points, also called discount points.
-One point is equal to 1% of the loan amount (i.e. on a loan amount of $100,000, 1 point is $1,000).
+This prepaid interest comes in the form of mortgage points, or discount points.
+One point is equal to 1% of the loan amount (e.g., on a loan amount of $100,000, a single point is $1,000).
 You can purchase points in increments down to 0.125 points.
 Many of the interest rates you see advertised have a certain number of points attached to them.

 Higher Down Payment

 A higher down payment at closing will get home buyers a lower rate.
 Putting down a significant portion of the purchase price lowers the relative risk for a lender.
 The lower your loan-to-value ratio (LTV), the more you’re considered a good investment.
 Obviously, the higher your down payment, the less a lender has to give you to afford the home.

 The Bottom Line: Better Finances Equal Better Rates

 Simply put: The better your financial profile, the better rate you’ll get.
 When you receive a quote for a rate, it’s unique to your personal situation.
 That means it can be hard to compare your rate with someone else's.
 Instead, you should focus on getting your best possible rate.

 Now that you’re a mortgage rate expert, you can review your loan options with confidence.
 Try out our mortgage calculator to see how different rates might affect your monthly payment, or, if you're ready, you can apply online now to get started on your mortgage.

 See What You Qualify For